 Providers who are experiencing EDI Submission issues should work with their clearinghouse to resolve this issue.
-If the Provider's clearinghouse is unable to resolve, the Provider may email us at EDI.Claims@MolinaHealthcare.com for additional support.
+If the Provider's clearinghouse is unable to resolve, the Provider may contact the health plan for additional support at (844) 859-6152.

 Timely Claim Filing